jackcarey/web-components/packages/diff-text/DOCUMENTATION.md

 **Events**

--   `diff-text`: Emitted when the text diff is calculated, this event contains `detail` for the mode, original value, changed value, and list of changes.
+-   `diff-text`: Emitted when the text diff is calculated, this event contains `detail` for the attributes, original value, changed value, and list of changes.